Managing PCOS Through Natural Treatment

 You might also try adaptogen herbs.
 Adaptogen herbs balance hormones related to sexual function, in this case, the androgens, and they might ease PCOS symptoms like irregular periods.

-Caution should be used when taking herbal supplements as their health claims cannot be evaluated by the FDA.
+Caution should be used when taking herbal supplements as their health claims cannot be evaluated by the TGA.
 Speak with your doctor about using maca root, ashwagandha, holy basil, licorice root, chasteberry, or Tribulus Terrestris for improving PCOS symptoms.

 Other supplements like berberine, chromium, cinnamon, and turmeric can contribute to stabilizing insulin resistance and decreasing inflammation.
 Alternatively, taking zinc might boost fertility and the immune system, as well as remove unwanted hair growth and alopecia.